 Harriet is a lifelong Memphian who believes Memphis can be a better place for all its citizens.
 She is a founder of the Children’s Museum of Memphis with the mission of promoting a curiosity in learning through hands on activities and play.
 Her roles there included board membership, fundraising and directing search committees.
 Currently she serves on the boards of the Hugo Dixon Foundation, the Dixon Gallery and Gardens, and the Children’s Foundation of Memphis.
 The Children’s Foundation supports a research center at LeBonheur Children’s Hospital as well as programs in Memphis that affect the health and well-being of children.

-Gretchen Wollert McLennon joined the Hyde Family Foundations as a Program Officer in 2007.
-Currently, as Program Director for Authentic Assets, her work focuses on managing the arts & culture and innovation portfolios, as well as the leadership programming of the Foundations.
+Gretchen Wollert McLennon is the President and Founder of DI Studios, a local consulting company.
+Previously, she served the Hyde Family Foundations from 2007 to 2017.
+As Program Director for Authentic Assets, her work focused on managing the arts & culture and innovation portfolios, as well as the leadership programming of the Foundations.
 The Hyde Family Foundations’ senior staff works closely with grantees to provide ongoing guidance around such areas as strategic and long-range planning, organizational capacity building, project management, and development and fundraising activities.
 Prior to her work with the Hyde family, Gretchen was a Major Gifts Officer for Metropolitan Inter-Faith Association (MIFA) and a Donor Relations Officer for the Community Foundation for Greater Atlanta.
 With over a decade of experience in the non-profit sector, Gretchen regularly presents on panels and at conferences on issues related to city-building, contemporary trends in grantmaking, and equity in the arts.
 A native Memphian, Gretchen is a graduate of Northwestern (BA) and Wake Forest (MBA) universities.

 Will is a principal at NFC Investments, a registered investment advisor that specializes in insurance companies.
 Will serves on the board of directors of WT Holdings, Inc, a holding company that controls Stillwater Insurance Company, ProAlliance Corporation, and Tri-State Insurance Company.
 He also serves on the board of directors of Knox Holdings, National Fire and Casualty Company, Corrisoft and the Memphis/Shelby County Sports Authority Board.
 Will is a CFA charterholder and has a BS in commerce from the University of Virginia.

-Justin founded Slingshot Memphis in 2016 and currently serves as its CEO.
-Prior to launching Slingshot Memphis, Justin worked as a Giving Strategist for City Leadership, where he helped individuals, families and businesses develop, target and maximize charitable investments.
-Preceding his work at City Leadership, Justin was a member of the Fixed Income Division at Morgan Keegan/Raymond James.
+Justin joined Slingshot Memphis in September 2016 and currently serves as its CEO.
+Prior to launching Slingshot Memphis, Justin worked as a Giving Strategist, where he helped individuals, families and businesses develop, target and maximize charitable investments.
+Preceding this work, Justin was a member of the Fixed Income Division at Morgan Keegan/Raymond James.
 Servicing financial institutions and municipalities, Justin specialized in developing portfolio strategies and executing trades in fixed income securities.
-Earlier in his career, Justin was an educator at St. George’s Independent School, where he served as Dean of Students, Associate Director of Counseling, Teacher, Coach and Chaplain.
+Earlier in his career, Justin was an educator at St. George’s Independent School, where he served as Dean of Students, Associate Director of Counseling, Teacher, Coach, and Chaplain.
 Justin holds a Master of Divinity from Emory University and a Bachelor of Arts in History from the University of Memphis.

 Our Impact Council is a diverse group of ambassadors who share a passionate commitment for Slingshot Memphis's mission to to disrupt poverty.
 Council members work closely with Slingshot Memphis's board and staff to spread awareness and accelerate the fight against poverty in Memphis.

-Our consultants are experts in their respected fields who serve as trusted advisors to Slingshot's Board of Directors and Team.
+Our consultants are experts in their respective fields who serve as trusted advisors to Slingshot's Board of Directors and Team.

 Nick is the creator of Core Metrics, the framework Tipping Point utilizes to measure and accelerate poverty fighting methods and organizations.
 Prior to joining Tipping Point Community, Nick was an Orfalea Fellow at the William J. Clinton Foundation in Harlem, where he worked on domestic programs focused on entrepreneurship and helping individuals gain access to the financial mainstream.
 He earned his M.P.A. from the University of Southern California and his B.A. in Political Science from Sonoma State University.
 He has worked as an Analyst at Wildan Financial Services and a Project Coordinator at the Sonoma Economic Development Board.
 Nick states, "I believe the difference between poverty and a brighter future is usually dependent on the existence of opportunity.
 I joined the Tipping Point Community because I'm dedicated to helping create more opportunities for individuals in the Bay Area."